somtochiama/buycoins-graphql-sdk/README.md

 ### Contributing.

 Your pull request are definitely welcome :heart:!
-We alway looking to add more test and acheive feature parity with the Buycoins API.
+We're always looking forward to add more test and acheive feature parity with the Buycoins API.
 Take a look at [Contributing.md](Contributing.md)